ihsaan-ullah/create_a_codalab_challenge/README.md

 # How to create a challenge on Codalab? <a name="how_to_create_a_challenge_on_codalab"></a>

 Follow the steps below to create a challenge on [Codalab](https://codalab.lisn.upsaclay.fr/).

-⚠️ A sample challenge with the `starting_kit` in this repository is given here: https://codalab.lisn.upsaclay.fr/competitions/201

 ### Step 0 : Clone this repository